 Sometimes when you get an uncomfortable physical feeling when you are trying to make a decision, it could be a false fear or stress response, but it also can be your intuition giving you a loud warning.
 Your heart may feel heavy or your body may respond with a feeling of worry or sickness.

-If your cognitive mind starts to argue with intuition rather than trusting it, don’t doubt your intuitive hunch.
+If your cognitive mind starts to argue with intuition rather than trust it, don’t doubt your intuitive hunch.
 Otherwise, you may rationalize yourself out of intuitive messages that could save your life.

 6. Spend Time In Nature